OpenBB-finance/OpenBB/.github/pull_request_template.md

 ### How has this been tested?

 - Please describe the tests that you ran to verify your changes.
-- Provide instructions so we can reproduce.
+- Please provide instructions so we can reproduce.
 - Please also list any relevant details for your test configuration.

-- [ ] Make sure all unit and integration tests pass
+- [ ] Ensure all unit and integration tests pass.
-- If you changed a command or added a new one:
+- If you modified/added command(s):
-  - [ ] Make sure affected commands run and the output is correct
+  - [ ] Ensure the command(s) execute with the expected output.
-    - [ ] API
+    - [ ] API.
-    - [ ] Python Interface
+    - [ ] Python Interface.
-  - [ ] If applicable, add new tests for the command (see [CONTRIBUTING.md](/openbb_platform/CONTRIBUTING.md) to leverage semi-automated testing)
+  - [ ] If applicable, please add new tests for the command (see [CONTRIBUTING.md](/openbb_platform/CONTRIBUTING.md) to leverage semi-automated testing).
-- If a new provider was added or a new fetcher was added to an existing provider:
+- If a new provider was introduced or a new fetcher was added to an existing provider:
-  - [ ] Make sure existing tests pass
+  - [ ] Ensure the existing tests pass.
-  - [ ] Make sure you can use the new provider and/or fetcher
+  - [ ] Ensure the new provider and/or fetcher is stable and usable.
-  - [ ] If applicable, add new tests for the provider and/or fetcher (see [CONTRIBUTING.md](/openbb_platform/CONTRIBUTING.md) to leverage semi-automated testing)
+  - [ ] If applicable, please add new tests for the provider and/or fetcher (see [CONTRIBUTING.md](/openbb_platform/CONTRIBUTING.md) to leverage semi-automated testing).

 ### Checklist